metaclass-nl/tutorial-api-platform/README.md

 Add a message with this id to the client/src/messages/daytotalsperemployee-en.js and one to daytotalsperemployee-nl.js with translation "Datum".

-Back in client/src/daytotalsperemployee/List.js in the tbody Change the defined.FormattedDateTime item['from'] to defined.FormattedDate and remove the next ThSort.
+Back in client/src/daytotalsperemployee/List.js in the tbody Change the defined.FormattedDateTime item['from'] to defined.FormattedLocalDate and remove the next ThSort.
 Remove the import or ThSort and rename all ThSort tags to th.
-Remove the td with FormattedDate item['to'].
+Remove the td with FormattedDateTime item['to'].

 The hourglass link still refers to the show route that does not exist.
 A more usefull target would be the Hours list searching for the employee and day of the item.
 Change it to: